micro-os-plus/sifive-templates-xpack/README.md

-## Templates to generate SiFive Coreplex projects
+## Templates to generate SiFive Core Complex projects

-These are Liquid templates used to generate the projects for the SiFive Coreplex devices/boards.
+These are Liquid templates used to generate the projects for the SiFive Core Complex devices/boards.

 ## Developer info

-This section is intended for developers who plan to use this package to create projects for SiFive Coreplex.
+This section is intended for developers who plan to use this package to create projects for SiFive Core Complex.

 ### Easy install